University of the Witwatersrand, Oliver Schreiner School of Law, Johannesburg

 The School of Law’s close proximity to the Constitutional Court of South Africa makes Wits an ideal location to study the fascinating constitutional law issues particular to South Africa.
 Off campus, Johannesburg, the largest city in South Africa, offers restaurants and nightclubs, markets and museums, and all the other trappings of a cosmopolitan city.

 Accommodations for exchange students are generally arranged at the International House.
-Students need to apply well in advance on the relevant application form, available by request from Ms. Gita Patel in the Wits International Office.
+Students need to apply well in advance on the relevant application form, available by request from the Wits International Students Office.